Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Results

 \section{Results}

-The impact of multi-lane and multi-process per GPU all-reduce algorithms is analyzed against OpenMPI, NCCL, and RCCL on state-of-the-art supercomputers: NCSA's Delta and DeltaAI as well as LLNL's Tuolumne.
+The impact of multi-lane and multi-process per GPU all-reduce algorithms is analyzed against OpenMPI and Cray MPICH on state-of-the-art supercomputers: NCSA's Delta and LLNL's Tuolumne.
 Some details of these systems are provided below.

 \textbf{Delta: } This system provides a variety of nodes, including both NVIDIA and AMD GPUs.
-However, due to the limited number of AMD nodes, only NVIDIA nodes were considered for the scaling studies in this paper.
-All-reduce operations were analyzed on the single-socket nodes, each composed of a 64 core AMD Milan CPU with 4 NVIDIA A100 GPUs. \textbf{DeltaAI: } This supercomputer is comprised of Grace Hopper superchips.
-Each node is equipped with four NVIDIA GH200 superchips, each containing a Grace ARM 72-core CPU and a NVIDIA H100 GPU. \textbf{Tuolumne: } Each node has four AMD MI300A APUs, each of which has a 24-core AMD EPYC CPU and a CDNA 3 GPU.
+The number of AMD nodes is limited, so only NVIDIA nodes were benchmarked for this paper.
+All-reduce operations were analyzed on the single-socket nodes, each composed of a 64 core AMD Milan CPU with 4 NVIDIA A100 GPUs.

+\textbf{Tuolumne: } Each node has four AMD MI300A APUs, each of which has a 24-core AMD EPYC CPU and a CDNA 3 GPU.

-The impact on MPI all-reduce operations is analyzed solely on Delta, as OpenMPI was available only on this system.
-All other systems provide Cray MPICH, which forbids any buffer from being communicated through GPU-aware MPI operations if it was not allocated by the calling process.
+The impact on MPI all-reduce operations using copies between host and device memory is analyzed solely on Delta, as only OpenMPI was available on this system at the time of writing.
+Tuolumne supports GPUDirect RDMA provided by Cray MPICH.
+Cray MPICH does not support any buffer from being communicated through GPU-aware MPI operations if it was not allocated by the calling process.
 As a result, sharing IPC buffers within GPU-aware MPI is not possible on these systems.
-The impact of multiple processes per GPU on the CCL libraries, however, was evaluated on Cray systems.
+Thus, each reduction using multiple processes per GPU analyzed on Tuolumne copies to and from another device buffer allocated by the calling process before calling the MPI routines on the local buffer.

-Note that NVIDIA MPS was not enabled during benchmarking.
+Note that NVIDIA MPS was not enabled during benchmarking on Delta whereas an equivalent implementation by AMD is implicitly enabled on Tuolumne.